mazgi/ansible-galaxy.gentoo-systemd/README.md

 - Using [<ins>systemd</ins>](https://wiki.gentoo.org/wiki/Systemd) as the init system(aka super daemon)
   - The playbook does not consider OpenRC.
   - As a matter of fact, the system will be built on the system based on the systemd [stage3](https://wiki.gentoo.org/wiki/Stage_tarball#Stage_3) archive and will be selected `default/linux/{ARCH}/{STABLE}/systemd` profile after the setup process is completed.
-- A default user who can elevate themselves to root using `sudo` command will be created
+- A default user who can elevate themselves to root using the `sudo` command will be created
 - Does not consider GUI or audio

 ## Requirements for Using this Playbook

-The following two are the only things you need to prepare to use this playbook.
+There are only two things you should prepare to use this playbook.

 First, <ins>Docker and [Docker Compose](https://docs.docker.com/compose/)</ins> are needed.
 This method relies on containers, but it will free you from any other dependencies, such as ansible, python, and others, which is an excellent advantage.

 Second, you need <ins>a bootable Linux system</ins> that can mount a block device to install Gentoo Linux.
 Typically, you can use a Gentoo [Minimal Installation CD](https://wiki.gentoo.org/wiki/Bootable_media) and a [SystemRescue](https://www.system-rescue.org/) image for that purpose.

-## How to Use?
+## How to Use the Playbook?

-### Place the .env File (if you are using Linux)
+### Place the .env File if you are using Linux

-:information_source: Are you using macOS and Windows?
-Nothing to do in this section; please skip it.
+:information_source: Are you using macOS or Windows?
+If so, there is nothing to do in this section; please skip it.

-If you are using Linux, you need to create the `.env` file such as the following.
+If you are using Linux, you need to create the `.env` file like the following.

 ```.env
 GID=1234
 UID=1234
 ```

-A trick to create the `.env` file and fill in `UID` and `GID`, you can do the following command.
+One trick to creating the `.env` file and fill in `UID` and `GID` is to do the following command.

 ```console
 test $(uname -s) = 'Linux' && {